 Are you ready to move from being a blogger or vlogger to a serious social media influencer?
 If so, there’s a list of things you need to do and have to rock 2017.

 If you’ve been relying on still visuals and creatively drafted blog posts to achieve social media stardom, then you haven’t been paying attention the past few years.
 Everyone is moving toward video.
 Storytelling through moving images is now more important than ever.
 The ability to do that, at a high production quality level, is what will set you apart as a 2017 social media influencer.

 Be a Social Media Influencer- Step 1

 First, you need to have built a fairly successful blog or website with a clear brand identity and following.
 This means you’ve created a recognizable logo, guidelines, niche market and content focus.
 You’ve established your target audience and understand what they’re seeking.
+Furthermore, if you use Instagram frequently as a blogging tool, then you might also want to consider working out a plan to schedule instagram stories using a platform such as Sked.
 A book on How to Style Your Brand helped me discover key ideas when I rebranded recently.
 It was a short read packed with visual examples and rich information.

 Once you’ve moved past the experimental phase of producing content somewhat blindly and you have a keen grasp of your analytics to measure what does and doesn’t work for results, you can amp up your results to serious social media influencer status.

 You know how to deliver a pitch.
 It’s likely that many companies are finding you, but there is also value in reaching out to them too.
 Maybe you have a story idea that you know will work well and want to make it happen sooner rather than later?
 If you’re actively creating content that’s fresh, you’ll also want to make some effort to gain information proactively through outreach.